 SHOTS: Shots are not required to enter Honduras; however, we do recommend you contact your family physician or immunization clinic for specific recommendations.
 If your trip will include time in the Mosquito Coast we strongly recommend Malaria treatment.
 For additional medical information please visit http://wwwnc.cdc.gov/travel/destinations/honduras.htm.

 FLIGHT ARRANGEMENTS: Each group is responsible for purchasing their own plane tickets.
 Your destination is to San Pedro Sula, Honduras.
 The airport code is SAP.
 Flights should be scheduled to arrive Not Later Then 2:30pm.
-No flights should be scheduled to arrive or depart Honduras on Sunday, without prior approval by Director.
+No flights should be scheduled to arrive or depart Honduras on Sunday, without prior approval by the TOLM Director.

 COST: Aside from your airfare, we request the following fee per person to cover your stay in Honduras.
 This fee covers lodging, ground transportation, 3 meals per day for your 1-week stay at Plan Escalon and other expenses associated with the project your group will be assigned during your visit.